httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

 ## Content-Dictionary

-When a HTTP server responds with a resource that is encoded with a dictionary the server SHOULD send the hash of the dictionary that was used in the "Content-Dictionary" response header.
+When a HTTP server responds with a resource that is encoded with a dictionary the server MUST send the hash of the dictionary that was used in the "Content-Dictionary" response header.

 The "Content-Dictionary" response header is a lowercase Base16-encoded